ethanabrooks/dissertation/policy-iteration.typ

 x` and `assert done` or `assert not done`.
 Some decisions had to be made when representing states and actions.
 In general, we strove to use simple, idiomatic, concise Python.
 On the more challenging environments, we did search over several options for the choice of hint.
-For examples, see @tab:promptformat.
+For examples, see @tab:prompt-format.
 We anticipate that in the future, stronger foundation models will be increasingly robust to these decisions.

-#figure(
-  image("figures/policy-iteration/algorithm.png"),
-  caption: [
-    Comparison of ICPI with three baselines, "No ArgMax," "Tabular Q," and "Nearest Neighbor."
-The $y$-axis depicts regret (normalized between 0 and 1), computed relative to an optimal return with a discount-factor of 0.8.
-The $x$-axis depicts time-steps during training.
-Error bars are standard errors from four seeds.
-  ],
-) <fig:algorithms>

 == Experiments <sec:experiments>
-We have three main goals in our experiments: (1) Demonstrate that the agent algorithm can in fact quickly learn good policies, using pretrained LLMs, in a set of six simple illustrative domains of increasing challenge; (2) provide evidence through an ablation that the policy-improvement step---taking the
+We have three main goals in our experiments: (1) Demonstrate that the agent algorithm can in fact quickly learn good policies, using pretrained LLMs, in a set of six simple illustrative domains of increasing challenge; (2) provide evidence through an ablation that the policy-improvement step --- taking the
-$arg max$ over Q-values computed through LLM rollouts---accelerates learning;
+$arg max$ over Q-values computed through LLM rollouts --- accelerates learning;
 and (3) investigate the impact of using different LLMs (see
-@tab:llms)---different sizes and trained on different data, in particular, trained on (mostly) natural language (GPT-3 and GPT-J) vs.\ program code (Codex and InCoder).
+@tab:llms) --- different sizes and trained on different data, in particular, trained on (mostly) natural language program code (Codex and InCoder).
 We next describe the six domains and their associated prompt formats, and then describe the experimental methodology and results.